turingschool/front-end-curriculum/lessons/module-1/event-bubbling-and-delegation.md

 ## Event Delegation

 With the understanding of **event propagation** and the **event object**, we can now go back to the original issue with handling events on dynamic content.
 Rather than manage the addition and removal of event listeners, there is a methodology you can use called ***event delegation***.

 In ***event delegation***, we take advantage of the fact that events bubble in the event loops by setting an event listener on one parent.
 This event listener analyzes bubbled events to find a match in its child elements.
 Event delegation is one of the most helpful patterns for DOM events.
 It simplifies things and can save memory since there is no need to add many handlers.

-The algorithim:
+The algorithm:
  1. Put a single handler on a container
  2. In the handler - check the source element using `event.target`
  3. If the event happened inside an element that interests us, then handle the event